 Over the years it has been customary for Qantas CEOs to be Patrons of Pathfinders, from Sir Hudson Fysh to James Strong and now, Alan Joyce.
 It was thanks to CEO Captain Robert Ritchie that Qantas donated a 707 for the Joy Flight.
-Currently Qantas donate us an aircraft twice a year – for the Jumbo Joy Flight and Charity Flight.
-Qantas staff have been beyond generous with all of our events and we would like to thank everyone who has supported us.
+Currently Qantas donate an aircraft twice a year – for the Jumbo Joy Flight and the Charity Flight.
+Qantas staff have been beyond generous with all of our events and we would like to thank everyone who has supported us over the years.

 Our amazing sponsors